Really, why not? Do you think that PR is only for the big guns or that winning races will be sufficient? Well, it’s not and it won’t.

 PR: Waste of time or necessary evil?

-In my twenty plus years in motorsport, most drivers I have met have either regarded PR as a waste of time or, at best, as a necessary evil.
-I am going to argue that it is neither and that as a race driver you will not get around it if you want to make it to the top.
+In my twenty-plus years in motorsport, most drivers I have met have either regarded PR as a waste of time or, at best, as a necessary evil.
+I will argue that it is neither and that as a race driver, you will not get around it if you want to make it to the top.
 And stay there.

 Why?
-Because you are not the only talented race driver out there, unfortunately.
-So, in order to distinguish yourself from your competitors, you need to add an element that will give you visibility with the public, which, don’t forget, includes your next team boss or new big sponsor.
+Because you are not the only talented race driver out there.
+So, to distinguish yourself from your competitors, you need to add an element that will give you visibility with the public, which, don’t forget, includes your next team boss or new big sponsor.

 What is PR?